adwaittathe/User_Authentication_API/README.md

 ## Get Started
 User-Authentication-API can be used to login, signup user and get user specific information.
+> In the examples on this page, you would replace [TOKEN] with the token returned by this API after user SignUp/Login.
 ### Login
 * Method - Post
 * Request Payload -